thomthomthomas/Change-Management-AI-Assistant/README.md

 # Change Management AI Assistant

 This project is an AI-powered assistant designed to help organizations navigate digital transformation using change management frameworks.
+Done by Thomas Thi , Siva , Ethan and Matthias.
 Built for the **IEEE Hackathon 2025**, it integrates a FastAPI backend, a Grok-powered inference engine (via the Groq API), and a simple HTML/CSS/JavaScript frontend.

 ## Features
 - **Chat Interface**: Users can interact with the AI assistant via a web-based chat UI.